Yehosua

 translated to English by Dalya Bilu and First published in English in Modern Hebrew Literature, Autumn/Winter 1995.

-he saw the cover photograph he remembered a meal he had eaten the week before at a Chinese restaurant in town.
+At the book fair Yehoshua stood opposite the stall selling Aharoni`s Chinese Cookery Book.
+When he saw the cover photograph he remembered a meal he had eaten the week before at a Chinese restaurant in town.
 He had gone there with his friend Yohanan, who knows about such places.
 (Plywood lamps and synthetic rice-paper, whimsical dragons with silly expressions, a wood and paper screen that was actually Japanese, no doubt on the assumption that the customers` discrimination did not extend to fine distinctions between the pearls of the enchanted East.

 Presumably an Indian goddess, Thai temple decor or Vietnamese table napkins would not have